razor389/sec_extractor/README.md

 ## Overview

-This project aims to automate the extraction and parsing of "Item 8.
-Financial Statements and Supplementary Data" from SEC 10-K filings for publicly traded companies.
+This project automates the extraction and parsing of "Item 8.
+Financial Statements and Supplementary Data" from SEC 10-K filings for publicly traded companies using a **DOM-centric parsing strategy**.

-Recognizing the challenges of inconsistent formatting and potentially malformed HTML in EDGAR filings, this project now employs a **DOM-centric parsing strategy**.
-Instead of relying purely on regular expressions over the raw HTML string, it uses the `scraper` library to parse the filing into a Document Object Model (DOM).
-This allows for more robust navigation and section identification based on HTML structure, combined with text pattern matching within specific elements.
+Recognizing the challenges of inconsistent formatting and potentially malformed HTML in EDGAR filings, this project uses the `scraper` library to parse the filing into a Document Object Model (DOM).
+This allows for more robust navigation and section identification based on HTML structure, combined with text pattern matching (`regex`) within specific elements to locate the target section accurately.

-The primary goal remains to fetch relevant filings, accurately identify and isolate the Item 8 section, and prepare its content for further analysis (potentially including future table extraction, XBRL parsing, and LLM processing).
+The primary goal is to fetch relevant filings, accurately identify and isolate the Item 8 section, and prepare its content for further analysis (potentially including future table extraction, XBRL parsing, and LLM processing).

-## Key Features (Current & Planned)
+## Key Features

 * **EDGAR Interaction:** Fetches company filing indexes and specific filing documents via the SEC EDGAR API, adhering to rate limits and user-agent requirements (`reqwest`).
 * **DOM-Based Item 8 Extraction:** Parses the filing HTML into a DOM using `scraper`.
 Locates potential Item 8 boundaries by finding relevant HTML elements (headings, paragraphs) using CSS selectors, validating their text content with `regex`, and performing DOM-based checks to exclude Table of Contents entries.